Pentax K-3 II vs Sony RX1R II

 |10.||Pentax K-S2||Y||mono / mono||Y||-||micro||2.0||Y||Y||-|

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the K-3 II does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-3 II (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the K-3 II and the RX1R II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the RX1R II followed on from the Sony RX1R.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So how do things add up?
 Is the Pentax K-3 II better than the Sony RX1R II or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Pentax K-3 II: